FAQ

 - material selections (countertops, tile, flooring, fixtures, etc.)

-- subcontractor site visits, and receiving fixed bids from our subcontractors
+- subcontractor site visits, and receiving fixed bids from those subcontractors

 - other labor and material calculations for our in-house items